-In the tropics, fish is a major source of dietary protein and vitamins to the general populace (Kumolu-Johnson and Ndimela, 2011).
-Consequently, fish farming is an important source of food, income, jobs and entrepreneurship opportunities (CTA, 2007).
 Fish protein is highly digestible, and rich in lysine and sulphur-containing amino acids, which are essential for proper nutrition and healthy living.
 Fish consumption helps to complement high carbohydrate diets, contributing 22% of required protein in Sub-Saharan Africa (Bhaskar, 1994; FAO, 2003).
 However, in Nigeria, there is a deficit in meeting the FAO recommended standard of 12.5 kg per head per year of minimum fish consumption (FAO, 2009).

 African Catfish (Clarias gariepinus Burchell, 1822) is a member of family Clariidae, normally coloured black or dark grey on its back and fading to white on its belly.
 It is a nocturnal fish that feeds on living as well as dead organic matter (Osungbemiro et al., 2014).
 The rearing of African Catfish, in Central and West Africa, dates back to the 1970s.
-Catfish farming is considered to be a lucrative venture because of the numerous agricultural by-products that could be used in fish production and the nutritional benefits (such as vitamins, minerals, proteins and saturated fats) accruable from the fish (Kato et al., 2016).
-Commercial farming of African Catfish has significantly increased in Abia state and Nigeria, becoming a major source of relatively cheap fish protein.
+Catfish farming is considered to be a lucrative venture because of the numerous agricultural byproducts that could be used in fish production and the nutritional benefits (such as vitamins, minerals, proteins and saturated fats) accruable from the fish (Kato et al., 2016).
+Commercial farming of African Catfish has significantly increased in Abia State and Nigeria, thus becoming a major source of relatively cheap fish protein.

 Fish supply from natural water bodies is becoming limited due to high extraction to meet the demands of the rising human population.
-Hence, aquaculture has become an essential source of about 30% of fish al.. production (Fletcher et 1999).
+Hence, aquaculture has become an essential source of about 30% of fish production (Fletcher et al., 1999).
 Unfortunately, increased production of fish has the potential to increase transmission of aquatic diseases (Shagar and El-Rafaee, 2012).
-Hence, infectious fish diseases have been recognized as major constraints to development aquaculture in Nigeria (Nkemakolam et al., 2011).
-Infectious fish diseases are caused by fungi, bacteria, viruses, or parasites and could be moldinduced (Bassey, 2011).
+Hence, infectious fish diseases have been recognized as major constraints to aquaculture development in Nigeria (Nkemakolam et al., 2011).
+Infectious fish diseases are caused by fungi, bacteria, viruses, or parasites and could be mold-induced (Bassey, 2011).
 Some fungi are primarily pathogenic, while others are opportunistic, requiring predisposing factors such as malnutrition, poor handling, poor water quality, fluctuating water temperature or overcrowding; to establish infection (Shagar and El-Rafaee, 2012).

 The entire body of fish is covered by epidermis, which plays an important role in fish homeostasis.
-Hence, the integrity of the epidermis is essential for defense against opportunistic pathogens in the aquatic environment, which can easily gain access to the fish through open wounds.
-Damage to the epidermis does not only provide access to infectious agents but also predisposes the fish to life-threatening osmotic stress (Edward, Pathogenic organisms 2000). in the epidermis can kill fish as a result of osmotic shock related to epidermal damage.
+Hence, the integrity of the epidermis is essential for defence against opportunistic pathogens in the aquatic environment, which can easily gain access to the fish through open wounds.
+Damage to the epidermis does not only provide access to infectious agents but also predisposes the fish to life-threatening osmotic stress (Edward, 2000).
+Pathogenic organisms in the epidermis can kill fish as a result of osmotic shock related to epidermal damage.
 Also, the ulceration of about 10% of body surface area can cause acute mortality due to osmotic stress (Bouck and Smith, 1979).

 Fungal pathogens are among the most important disease causing organisms in fresh and cultured fish, resulting in high economic losses.
-These diseases present clinical abnormalities in the form of skin darkening, necrotic foci with sloughing of tail, body fins with petechial hemorrhages, cotton wool like growth on the various parts of the skin and sloughing of the uppermost layers of the skin.
-These fungal diseases are caused by Aspergillus niger, Aspergillus flavus, Penicillium Alternaria spps., spps., Cladosporum spps., Fusarium spps., Mucor spps. and Saprolegnia spps.
+These diseases present clinical abnormalities in the form of skin darkening, necrotic foci with sloughing of tail, body fins with petechial hemorrhages, cotton wool-like growth on the various parts of the skin and sloughing of the uppermost layers of the skin.
+These fungal diseases are caused by Aspergillus niger, Aspergillus flavus, Penicillium spps., Alternaria spps., Cladosporum spps., Fusarium spps., Mucor spps., and Saprolegnia spps.
 (Marzouk et al., 2003).